 Note: Jingle Relay Nodes Services are much more likely to be found and be available than TURN servers, as users can also provide Jingle Relay Nodes services themselves or provide a list of known and available services, in this last case behaving a tracker.
 Is very likely that Jingle Relay Nodes will be available and discovered more easily and often than TURN servers.

 A XMPP Client or Component with direct access to a public IP can potentially provide the UDP Relay Service becaming itself a Jingle Relay Node.
-The service can intend to provide a public service, or a restricted services based on user preferences, like buddylist, whitelist, blacklist, domain, etc...
+The service can intend to provide a public service, or a restricted services based on user preferences, like buddylist, allow/deny lists, domain, etc...

 Note: It is NOT mandatory to became a Jingle Relay Node.
 This is OPTIONAL and SHOULD be done with user awareness and concentiment.